 The Giraffe House is available for your use either as a resting or picnic place when you are visiting the garden - no extra charge.
 Organise a catered birthday party, High Tea or lunch.
 Seating at the tables for 48.
 The couches will take another 12.

-I came to live at Greenhaugh with my husband Les nearly 40 years ago and here I could indulge in my love of gardening and plants.
+I came to live at Greenhaugh with my husband Les in 1978 where I could indulge in my love of gardening and plants.
 Animals also.
 I began gardening in earnest at Greenhaugh in the early '80s when my youngest child started school.
 This coincided with a visit to Britain and Sissinghurst.
 Over the next few years, the garden grew from my parents-in-law's half-acre to five acres.
 With the assistance of two local gardeners - Janet Wilson and Colin Mahy- now firm friends, Greenhaugh evolved.
 Many other hands have helped over the years, all leaving their mark.
 Our three children earned pocket money mowing lawns and doing the edges.
 My husband had the eye for creating terraces and fluid garden shapes.
 I know the plants and fill the canvas with colour.

-The two-hectare semi-formal gardens have been developed over the past thirty-eight years.
+The two-hectare semi-formal gardens have been developed over the past forty years.

 Cafes, the Manawatu Gorge walk and windmills nearby.